 The above three requirements are the most important things to consider when choosing a location for your business.

-2. Find out what it costs to setup a Barbing in your location
+2. Find out what it costs to set up a Barbershop in your location

 It all depends on your location and how big you want to start.